ProGamerGov/neural-style-pt/INSTALL.md

 After that download the neural-style-pt Github respository and unzip it.

-Then copy the file path to your neural-style-pt folder, and paste it into the CMD terminal, with `cd` in front of it.
+Then copy the file path to your neural-style-pt folder, and paste it into the CMD terminal, with `cd` in front of it and then hit enter.

 After that download the models with: